Eeswaran: Plot

-Periyasamy is a farmer who leads a simple and happy life with his wife, Paapathi, and their children.
-One day, the family astrologer Kaali, who is also Paapathi's younger brother, visits Periyasamy's family and makes accurate predictions about their past and future.
-Periyasamy's world turns upside down the very same day.
-Just as Kaali had predicted, Paapathi slips and injures her head and succumbs to her injuries.
-Years go by, and Periyasamy's children marry and move to Chennai for their livelihood, leaving him alone in the village.
-He eagerly awaits his family's occasional visits.
+Periyasamy is a farmer who leads a simple, happy life with his wife, Paapathi, and their children.
+One day, the family astrologer Kaali, Paapathi's younger brother, visits and accurately predicts their past and future.
+That same day, Paapathi slips, suffers a head injury and dies, leaving Periyasamy devastated.
+Years later, his children marry and move to Chennai for work, leaving him alone in the village.
+He eagerly awaits their occasional visits.